Go for Sisters-2013

 The climax of the film is heartbreaking yet uplifting.

-The Red Balloon is a film for all ages to enjoy and fall in love with and, in fact, for many years the film was shown to children by educators.
+The Red Balloon is a film that people of all ages can enjoy and fall in love with.
+In fact, for many years, educators have shown it to children.

 Oscar Nominations: 1 win-Best Screenplay-Original (won)